 The Adawe LifePlan Center is such a game-changer for many students because because it lets students know that someone has their back—someone who will help them navigate through college and beyond.
 It is also setting OU apart by assuring parents that the University is looking out for their students, both academically and personally.

-The Ottawa semi-annual Top Scholars competition is a multi-phase scholarship competition that awards the Presidential (full-tuition) and Provost Scholarships (three-quarter-tuition).
+Ottawa University semi-annual Top Scholars competition is a multi-phase scholarship competition that awards the Presidential (full-tuition) and Provost Scholarships (three-quarter-tuition).
 The University is looking for “Top Scholars” who strive to make a difference in their own lives as well as the lives of others.
-This rigorous competition is only open to students who have achieved a composite ACT score of 25 or greater, earned a minimum high school GPA of 3.5, and have been accepted to Ottawa University in Ottawa, Kansas.
+This rigorous competition is only open to students who have achieved a composite ACT score of 25 or greater, earned a minimum high school GPA of 3.5, and have been accepted to Ottawa University in either Ottawa, Kansas, or Surprise, Arizona.

 Through the “Top Scholars Competition,” awards are presented to an elite group of students that promise to add significant value to the University’s academic, cultural, and civic environment.